Endgame Trackball — DIY kit

 • Supported ball size: from 50 mm to 55 mm

-• Fast charging (up to 15W) with QC and PD support
+• Fast charging (up to 15W) and a large battery (1500 mAh)

 Options